yeahgo/Are-you-hungry-team-13/README.md

 7. Parking info
 8. Reservability
 9. Restaurant Ambience

-The code for the engine is in "Restaurant Recommendation Engine Team 13.ipynb".
-The notebook also provides one demo for better illustration.

 Note:
 - If less than 5 restaurants match with the user's preference, our system will only output less than 5 restaurants.